akeylesslabs/akeyless-go/docs/AzureLogAnalyticsForwardingConfig.md

 NewAzureLogAnalyticsForwardingConfigWithDefaults instantiates a new AzureLogAnalyticsForwardingConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAzureEnableBatch

+`func (o *AzureLogAnalyticsForwardingConfig) GetAzureEnableBatch() string`

+GetAzureEnableBatch returns the AzureEnableBatch field if non-nil, zero value otherwise.

+### GetAzureEnableBatchOk

+`func (o *AzureLogAnalyticsForwardingConfig) GetAzureEnableBatchOk() (*string, bool)`

+GetAzureEnableBatchOk returns a tuple with the AzureEnableBatch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAzureEnableBatch

+`func (o *AzureLogAnalyticsForwardingConfig) SetAzureEnableBatch(v string)`

+SetAzureEnableBatch sets AzureEnableBatch field to given value.

+### HasAzureEnableBatch

+`func (o *AzureLogAnalyticsForwardingConfig) HasAzureEnableBatch() bool`

+HasAzureEnableBatch returns a boolean if a field has been set.

 ### GetAzureWorkspaceId